Joc Pederson Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in MLB.
+- The 7.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have the fifth-ranked team ERA among all MLB pitching staffs (3.53).
+- The Brewers have the sixth-ranked team ERA across all league pitching staffs (3.56).

-- The Brewers rank 16th in baseball in home runs surrendered (36 total, 1.1 per game).
+- Brewers pitchers combine to rank 16th in baseball in home runs allowed (38 total, 1.2 per game).

-- Rea gets the start for the Brewers, his fifth of the season.
-He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.
+- Houser will make his first start of the season for the Brewers.

-- In his last outing on Sunday against the Los Angeles Angels, the right-hander threw five innings, giving up two earned runs while surrendering three hits.
+- The 30-year-old righty started and threw 3 1/3 innings when he last appeared Tuesday, Sept.
+27 against the St. Louis Cardinals.

 © 2023 Data Skrive.
 All rights reserved.